 3. Student Equity, Student Success and Support Program (SSSP), and Basic Skills Activities: In addition to identifying focused student populations and targets for improving student outcomes, these plans outlined activities the College would engage in to improve the indicators above.
 Please note if your program has participated in any activities related to each of these plans.
 If applicable to your program.

-To be completed To be completed by the Program, Department or Unit: How did you participate in the plan activities outlined above?
-(Use N/A if not applicable) Student Equity Plan Develop partnership or coordinate effort to engage Asian and Latino populations and increase enrollment in programs, specifically ASAME and MLAT courses.
-SSSP Plan Implement student support groups as to create an environment to develop life skills and community support (to support academic success) Basic Skills Plan
+To be completed I by the Program, Department or Unit: How did you participate in the plan activities outlined above?
+(Use N/A if not

+applicable)

+Student Equity

+Plan

+SSSP Plan

+Basic Skills Plan

 V. Curriculum and Assessment Status